Version Ranges

 False

-Different specifiers for the same set of versions canonicalize to one form, so they compare equal. >1.0a1 excludes 1.0a1’s post-releases per PEP 440, so its smallest member is 1.0a2.dev0, exactly the set of >=1.0a2.dev0:
+Different specifiers that denote the same range, opt-in region included, canonicalize to one form, so they compare equal. >1.0a1 excludes 1.0a1’s post-releases per PEP 440, so its smallest member is 1.0a2.dev0, exactly the set of >=1.0a2.dev0:

 True

-The pre-release policy is still part of equality. <1.0.post0.dev0 and <=1.0 cover the same versions, but the first admits pre-releases by default (its bound is a .dev release) while the second does not, so they are not substitutable and compare unequal:
+The opt-in region is also part of equality. <1.0.post0.dev0 and <=1.0 cover the same versions, but the first autodetects an opt-in region from its .dev bound, so it admits pre-releases by default, while the second does not; they are not substitutable and compare unequal:

 >>> SpecifierSet("<1.0.post0.dev0").to_range() == SpecifierSet("<=1.0").to_range()